adamcnelson/Fiber_photometry/README.md

 ## Introduction

 Fiber photometry is a way to record neuronal calcium events in animals during naturalistic behavioral and physiological responses.
-These three scripts serve three function.
-(1) Process fiber photometric data to yield different options of dF/F. (2) Align the dF/F data with behavior and body temperature data steams.
-(3) Aggregate multiple experiments for perform statistics.
+These three scripts serve two functions.
+(1) Process fiber photometric data to yield different options of dF/F.
+(2) Align the dF/F data with behavior and body temperature data steams.

 ## Installation
 * One option is to install these scripts by cloning them with Git :